dreamportdev/Osdev-Notes/05_Scheduling/03_Processes_And_Threads.md

 The main difference is how the scheduler interacts with the timer.
 A periodic scheduler tells the timer to trigger at a fixed interval, and runs in response to the timer interrupt.
 A tickless scheduler instead uses a one-shot timer, and set the timer to send an interrupt when the next task switch is due.

-At a first glance this may seem like the same thing, but it eliminates unnecessary timer interrupts, when no task switch is occuring.
+At a first glance this may seem like the same thing, but it eliminates unnecessary timer interrupts, when no task switch is occurring.
 It also removes the idea of a `quantum`, since we can run a thread for any arbitrary amount of time, rather than a number of timer intervals.

-*Authors note: Tickless schedulers are usually seen as more accurrate and operate with less latency than periodic ones, but this comes at the cost of added complexity.*
+*Authors note: Tickless schedulers are usually seen as more accurate and operate with less latency than periodic ones, but this comes at the cost of added complexity.*